stclairdaniel/algorithms/lru_cache/README.md

 ## Phase 6

 Finally, the HashMap is used to implement an LRU cache.
 The hash map points to a link in the linked list, so its constant lookup time is used to find the link, which contains the key and value.
 When a new link it inserted, its value is computed by calling the passed in proc.
 When a link is queried, it moved to the front position of the list, and the oldest item is ejected from the list if the cache size is at its maximum.

-## Phase 7

-This phase implements dynamic arrays from a basic static array.
-Common array methods, such as push, pop, shift, unshift, and each were all implemented from scratch.